Setup and guides

 • For third-party hosted domains, contact the provider.
 Virtually every email hosting service would be happy to give you the authenticated outbound SMTP settings to use for their email service.
 This will improve the reliability of your email reaching the recipients quickly and with less chance of being tagged as junk/spam.

 • If you use an on-site mail server for your own domain, it will be important to maintain your own outbound mail settings, spam filtration, and security.
-Shaw Business cannot assist in maintaining your on-site mail server.
+Rogers Business cannot assist in maintaining your on-site mail server.
 Consultation with an IT person may be needed for the configuration, security, and patching of your on-site server.

 Terms & Conditions